 NAME DATA TYPE DESCRIPTION Languages ?
-New in XJDF 2.2 languages See Query /@Languages.
+New in XJDF 2.2 languages List of languages selected for human readable communication.
+If not specified, the operating system language SHOULD be used.
+If multiple languages are specified, the second and further languages SHOULD only be used for providing additional localized Comment elements.
+Messages SHALL NOT be sent multiple times for the same event.
 Header element See Message/Header.
 Subscription ? element See Query/Subscription.
 NotificationFilter? element Defines the types of Notification elements that SHALL be signaled. <foreign namespace elements&gt; </foreign element See Message - foreign namespace elements.